 MUS 166 - Survey of Folk, Pop, and Rock Music

-Comments: No music background
+Class hours: 3 lecture Comments: No music background is required.

-is required.

 Description: This course features folk, pop, and rock music of the 20th century.
 Students look at important styles, composers, and performers in an historical framework.